-- There are no impacts on the community due to implementing this alternative. - There is no potential impact on the workers while implementing Alternative 3.
+There are no impacts on the community due to implementing this alternative.

+- There is no potential impact on the workers while implementing Alternative 3.
 The work will be conducted in accordance with a health and safety plan and in compliance with applicable OSHA regulations (e.g., 29 CFR 1910 and 1926), including appropriate selection of PPE that will adequately protect site workers. - The time to complete pre-design testing and remedial design, and implement the combined remedial alternative is anticipated to be 1 year.
-Excavation is projected to take 3 weeks to complete.
-Achieving RAOs is estimated to require 10 years.
+Excavation is projected to take 3 weeks to complete, and a pilot test of AFVR technology will take less than 1 day.
+Achieving RAOs is estimated to require 7 to 10 years.